“I’ve never experienced anything so powerful. This is why I became a lawyer.” – Volunteer Attorney

 All new volunteers are required to attend an on-the-ground orientation.
 This orientation takes place every Sunday in Dilley.
 It covers the goals for the week, case assignments, task assignments, and everything else a volunteer needs to know.

 All volunteers must be self-funded.
-CARA provides no funding or financial assistance.
-CARA’s partner organizations and allies may provide individual stipends or assistance.
-You can donate to a CARA partner organization or ally
+DPBP provides no funding or financial assistance.
+DPBP’s partner organizations and allies may provide individual stipends or assistance.
+You can donate to a DPBP partner organization or ally

 Who should volunteer?